marthinwurer/ConnectedRISC/TTL_RTL.md

 #### Compare

+Subtracts the value in `rs` from `rd` but does not store the result.
+The status register is still set.

 `cmp rd rs`

 RTL: `Rd - Rs`

 Status register is set.

-This operation does the same thing as subtract but it does not store the result of the operation.

 #### Shift Left Logical

+Shift the value in `rd` left by `rs` places.

 `sll rd rs`